 When calculating eligible and covered amounts, a bank must take foreign currencies into account and convert the relevant amount into euros.
 Section 25(2) of the Bbpm provides that DNB uses the European Central Bank's reference exchange rates when establishing the amounts of the guaranteed deposits.
-The addition of a fourth paragraph to Section 4 clarifies which exchange rates banks can use in converting currencies into euros.
+The fourth paragraph to Section 4 clarifies which exchange rates banks can use in converting currencies into euros.
 They can use the exchange rates supplied by foreign exchange information providers to align with their own current practices.
 DNB can ask a bank which exchange rate it used and which exchange rate information provider it consulted for its calculation.

-The amendment to Section 4 in 2021, the addition of the new fourth paragraph, clarifies DNB's procedure in determining the bank deposit base used to calculate the levies that banks are required to pay for the deposit quarantee scheme.
+The addition of the fourth paragraph to Section 4 in 2021, clarifies DNB's procedure in determining the bank's deposit base used to calculate the levies that banks are required to pay for the DGS.

-The opening words of the new fourth paragraph make clear that it concerns the deposit base laid down in Section 29.16(1) of the Bbpm, which refers to Section 130(1), opening words and (b), of the Bpr.
-Annex 15 of Regulation on Statements of Financial Institutions under the Financial Supervision Act includes the statements that a bank submits in determining the deposit base.
+The opening words of the fourth paragraph make clear that it concerns the deposit base laid down in Section 29.16(1) of the Bbpm, which refers to Section 130(1), opening words and (b), of the Bpr.
+Annex 15 of the Regulation on Statements of Financial Institutions under the Financial Supervision Act then includes the statements that a bank submits in determining the deposit base.

 The statement contains two calculated values for the deposit base.
-First, in column o9, line 0070, the deposit base is calculated by aggregating the covered amounts per depositor, as shown in the single customer view.
+First, in column 09, line 0070, the deposit base is calculated by aggregating the covered amounts per depositor, as shown in the single customer view.
 For this purpose a bank uses the calculation method laid down in Section 4(3).
 Second, in column 06, line 1000, the deposit base is calculated by means of an estimate of the covered deposits based on the numbers of deposits and balances, without taking account of depositors having more than one account.

 Items (a) and (b) of the new fourth paragraph state how DNB selects one of the two calculation methods for the deposit base.
+Part c determines a ceiling to the calculation method to item (b).